 The following day we did a trip to Bako National Park with an overnight stay, another highlight of the trip so far.
 We saw wild proboscis (big nosed) monkeys and their smaller gray relatives which were all over the place, not afraid of humans or stealing our food.
 Treking is awesome but tiring, and there are a few spectacular secluded beaches where you can get away from it all.
 It is certainly worth going for at least two days, which is what we did.
 The best way of organizing it is from the tourist info center in Kuching- they have the best prices and all the info you will need.

 Kuching itself is a medium sized city with a river that basically limits it on one side.
+From here you can organize trips to view wildlife ( seeing orangutans in Indoneisa should be a highlight).
 It has a special charm and is not expensive, hence a good base camp for other activities to be done around the area.
-The Tune hotel can be a good option if you want to saty in a modern building, and rates are similar to those os the nearby guesthouses which can be good options as well.
+The Tune hotel can be a good option if you want to stay in a modern building, and rates are similar to those os the nearby guesthouses which can be good options as well.
 The biggest flower in the world , the Raflessia, grows in a Park close to the city, but we skipped that option because we wanted to move north.
 Next destination has been Sibu, a small and frankly unattractive town where coincidentally I would spend my birthday.
 Not without surprises though…

 Have you ever seen Orangutans?
 Where?
 What do you think of this wildlife reserve if you ever had a chance to see it?
 Please remember to share this post if you liked it!